 Yes, Germany has signed the Agreement on the Unified Patent Court.
 Ratification has been postponed until the German Federal Constitutional Court issues a decision on a constitutional complaint filed against the agreement.
-This may become a time-consuming case, since it is expected that the complaint will have interdependencies with complaints against the organisation of the EPO which are also pending before the Federal Constitutional Court.
+This has become a time-consuming case, since the complaint has interdependencies with complaints against the organisation of the EPO, which are also pending before the Federal Constitutional Court.
 These pending constitutional complaints are based on supposedly insufficient legal protection before the EPO against decisions of the EPO boards of appeal.

 Q: Will your country play host to one or more divisions of the Unified Patent Court?

 In view of the large number of national patent litigation cases handled by the German courts over the decades, it has been agreed that Germany will play host to five divisions of the Unified Patent Court – both a central and local division in Munich and local divisions in Dusseldorf, Mannheim and Hamburg.

 Q: Are there any other issues relating to the enforcement system in your country that you would like to raise?